Northland weather blocks roads, causes slips and flooding - and more is on the way

 Northlanders are experiencing foul weather this morning after overnight heavy rain and winds, with flooding, slips and roads closed - and more is expected today as MetService has an Orange wind and rain warning for the region.

-Last night a boat hit the rocks at Tutukaka and Tutukaka Coastguard was called out to try to save the vessel.
+Last night a boat dragged it's anchor at Tutukaka and Tutukaka Coastguard was called out to try to save the vessel.
+It ended happily as the boat was secured before it caused any damage.

 Roads have been closed and rivers across the region are running high with slips in some areas and driving conditions treacherous in places.